thunderbird/developer-docs/planning/roadmap.md

 ### Settings UI
 Priority: <span style="background-color: #B3FFB3">P3</span>
 Delivery Quarter: Q1 2026
-Why: Requiring a text field to search for settings is a UX failure.
 High level objectives (non-exhaustive):
 * Modal dialog, because a settings tab doesn't make sense.
 * More sections and tabs for an intuitive discovery path, drop the never ending single pages.